 Want to disinfect your toothbrush?
 You can soak it in an antibacterial mouthwash for 30 seconds.
 For a homemade alternative, mix 2 teaspoons of baking soda in a cup of water..
 Don't forget to change your toothbrush every three months, especially during these times of staying at home.

 Dr. Sheri was honored as the Lincolnwood Madeline Grant Volunteer of the Year for 2020.
+She has over thirty years of volunteering for the Village and beyond.

 Dr. Sheri B. Doniger believes in personalized optimal stress free dental care.